oslabs-beta/Caribu/README.md

 ## Installation

-If you would like run our application in production mode, please follow the instructions on Caribujs.com
+If you would like run our application in production mode, please follow the instructions on <a href="https://www.caribujs.com/">Caribujs.com</a>

 If you would like to run our application in development mode, please clone our repo to get started and make sure to run `npm install` to install all the necessary dependencies, then simply change directory into the electron-app folder using `cd /electron-app`.
 Finally run the `npm start` script to begin running the application.